mattheroit/acoustic_levitator_mk1/docs/en/index.md

 > [!WARNING] Prototype / Demonstration Project
 >
 > - Not optimized for stability or performance
-> - Not intended for practical use
-> - Serves primarily for education and demonstration of physical principles
+> - Serves primarily as a demonstration of physical principles

 ## Inspiration